sputnikdev/bluetooth-manager-tinyb/README.md

 The build process is streamlined by using standard maven tools.

 To build the project you will need to install the TinyB library into your maven repository.
-Run this in the root of the project:
+Run this in the root of the project (use install-dependencies.bat file for windows):
 ```sh
 sh .travis/install-dependencies.sh
 ```